maltequast/lora-vast-ai/README.md

 Prerequisistes:
 - vast.ai account
 - 10-15 images
-- labels with descriptions as txt files
+- labels with descriptions as txt files (in txt labels I always used "[trigger]")

 ### Training
 Start a vast.ai container with enough GPU ram.
 At least for vast.ai it was helpful to use directly a pytorch template with cuda installed.
-For the installation follow the instructions: https://github.com/ostris/ai-toolkit for FLUX.1 Training.
+For the installation follow the [instructions](https://github.com/ostris/ai-toolkit) for FLUX.1 Training.

 I needed to install another package: